-Year 11 gives you the opportunity to choose courses that reflect your strengths and interests, and support your career aspirations.
-If you enjoy the courses you study, you are more likely to do well in them.
+Year 11 gives students the opportunity to choose courses that reflect their strengths and interests, and support their career aspirations.
+If students enjoy the courses they study, they are more likely to do well in them.

 The Authority provides a wide range of courses and programs for Year 11 and Year 12.
 Schools make decisions about which courses and programs they will offer.
 These decisions are based on a range of factors such as resources, staffing and community need.
 There are four types of WACE courses - ATAR, General, VET industry specific and Foundation courses.